kimiakrs/Manual-DES/README.md

-# Implementation of DES (Data Encryption Standard) from Scratch in Python
+# Implementation of Manual DES

 This project presents a complete manual implementation of the Data Encryption Standard (DES) in Python, following the official DES specification.

 Unlike library-based implementations, this project recreates DES from scratch using:

-Predefined permutation tables (IP, FP, PC-1, PC-2, E, P)
+* Predefined permutation tables (IP, FP, PC-1, PC-2, E, P)

-16 Feistel rounds
+* 16 Feistel rounds

-S-box substitution
+* S-box substitution

-Key scheduling
+* Key scheduling

-Manual encryption & decryption pipeline
+* Manual encryption & decryption pipeline

 The implementation strictly follows the DES standard structure described in your documentation